Starting with the Hydrogen atom as an example,

 $$

-The consequences are dramatic.
 Due to Quantum Mechanics, $E$ remains an absolute constant in Orbital time.
-There is no Intrinsic Redshift at all, at least not within the pure gravitational framework as designed by Halton Arp & Jayant Narlikar!
+So there is no Intrinsic Redshift at all, at least not within the pure gravitational framework as designed by Halton Arp & Jayant Narlikar!

 $$